All About Kuchen

 Although it is most commonly thought of as a dessert, it can also be eaten as a snack or breakfast food.
 It is a staple at almost any kind of gathering.
 On July 1, 2000, kuchen became the official state dessert of South Dakota, joining 17 other state designations.
 The idea of a state dessert began when the Eureka Community Development Company (ECDC) president (who was also superintendent of Eureka Public School) saw a school daily trivia question.
 It asked for the state dessert of Massachusetts.
 Further research showed that, although South Dakota has many official symbols, dessert was not one of them.
 The legislature was in session at the time in 1999 and Senator Lawler, representing District 3, agreed that kuchen would be a great state dessert and introduced the legislation.

 ECDC organized what they hoped would be the components necessary to pass the bill.
-Only a short amount of time was available so arrangements were made quickly.
+Only a short amount of time was available, so arrangements were made quickly.
 The Schmeckfest Committee found volunteers to attend the Senate State Affairs Committee session where the proposed bill was debated.
 Those volunteers, along with ECDC board members and community leaders, presented a skit emphasizing kuchen in the lives of pioneers.
 All were dressed in pioneer style clothing.
 Samples of kuchen were given to Senate committee members and people in the audience.
 Governor Bill Janklow, who was present to testify for another bill, stated that he would sign the bill if the legislature got it to his desk.
 The bill passed from the committee unanimously, then passed on the Senate floor 23-10.

 When the bill appeared at the House State Affairs Committee, a large group of Eurekans again were present to testify on behalf of the bill, present the skit, and hand out kuchen samples.
 It passed that committee 11-1.
 However, it was defeated on the House floor 41-26.